bradchristie/taminations-flutter/assets/b1/promenade.md

 ### Ending formations

-Squared Set (e.g., Promenade Home), Promenade (e.g., Promenade, Keep Walking), or couples facing in on the outside of the set (e.g., Sides Promenade 3/4; Heads Right and Left Thru).
+Squared Set (for example, Promenade Home), Promenade (for example, Promenade, Keep Walking), or couples facing in on the outside of the set (for example, Sides Promenade 3/4; Heads Right and Left Thru).

 ### Timing